mikesmullin/nvi/README.md

-its important to differentiate between the Terminal.cursor (there is only one; used to draw the screen) and the ViewCursor (there can be one or more per view; used by users to traverse a view)
+its important to differentiate between the Terminal.cursor (there is only one; used to draw the screen) and the ViewCursor (there can be one or more per view; used by users to traverse a view) additionally between a ViewCursor that is the currently possessed (uses Terminal.cursor) and a ViewCursor that is not possessed (unfocused, or someone else's cursor; drawn manually)